 Gateway Arch Fast Facts

-- Gateway Arch National Park covers a total area of 91 acres or 0.14 square miles.
+Gateway Arch covers a total area of 91 acres or 0.14 square miles.

 The entrance fee for Gateway Arch is $3 per person.
 Tram rides are extra and museum entry is free.

 Where is Gateway Arch National Park?